Swapnil-Rakshe/Step-Counter/README.md

-# Step Counting Algorithm
+# Step Counting Model

 ## Objective
-Develop an algorithm that counts the walking steps using `FlexiTail` data.
-This algorith is based on 'https://oxford-step-counter.github.io/'
+Develop a model that counts walking steps using FlexiTail data.
+This model is based on 'https://oxford-step-counter.github.io/'

 ## Content
-* `Literature review` contain research paper used as a refrence to optimize the parameters of the algorithm
+* `literature review` contains a research paper used as a reference to optimize model parameters.
-* `step-counter` contains python file used to validate the algorithm
+* `step-counter` contains a python file used to validate a model.
-* `optimisation` contains data used to optimize the parameters of the algorithm
+* `optimisation` contains data used to optimize the parameters of a model.

 ## Getting started

-The python algorithm is derived from oxford java step counter algorithm.
-Please read the references available in github repository 'https://github.com/Oxford-step-counter/Java-Step-Counter'
+A statistical model is derived from the Oxford Java step counter algorithm.
+Please read the references available in the GitHub repository 'https://github.com/Oxford-step-counter/Java-Step-Counter'

-Step detection algorithm consist of five steps:
+Step detection model consists of five steps:

 * Pre-processing stage
 * Filtering stage